eisenefaust/factorio_tricks_iceberg/README.md

   - ![stack_transfers](images/stack_transfers.png)
 - Inserter dragging over entities
 - Double bindings of keybinds
+  - recommend to double bind `Enter/leave vehicle` with the hot key for the vehicle that way you can double tap it to place and enter quickly since 2.0 automatically fuels your vehicle from inventory you can just go!
   - extremely useful for double rotate in 1.1 before they added flip keybinds
 - shift + right click to copy, shift + left click to paste entity settings
   - this works for all entities, filters, splitters, etc.
   - ![copy_paste_entity_settings](images/copy_paste_entity_settings.png)